MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/New-DeviceConfigurationRule.md

 ```

 ### -AccountName
-The AccountName parameter ???.
+The AccountName parameter specifies the account name.
 Valid values for this parameter are:

 - A text value.